zinh/zinh.github.io/_posts/2019-08-16-event-driven-with-ruby-fiber.markdown

 So, with this model, how can we let `foo` and `bar` run simultaneously?

-It's easy, we can just put each of them in their own thread(though Ruby's GIL will prevent `foo` and `bar` running in parallel, let's just assume that they are executed concurrently).
+It's easy, we can just put each of them in their own thread(though MRI Ruby's GIL will prevent `foo` and `bar` running in parallel, let's just assume that they are executed concurrently, or alternatively using JRuby).

 ~~~ rb
 # thread.rb